Key Facts & Summary

 George Villiers was the son of Sir George Villiers and of Mary, daughter of Anthony Beaumont of Glenfield.
 At a young age, he was sent to France to be educated for court life.
-Villiers started to ascend during the reign of James I Stuart, thanks to whom he became Lord Admiral (1619), later Viscount, Count, Marquis and finally, in 1623, Duke of Buckingham.
+Villiers started to ascend during the reign of James I Stuart, who made him Lord Admiral (1619), later Viscount, Count, Marquis and finally, in 1623, Duke of Buckingham.
 He married Katherine Manners, daughter of Frances Manners, 6th Earl of Rutland, on August 16, 1620.

 In 1623, Villiers worked to make an alliance with Spain, favouring the marriage between the Infanta of Spain Maria Anna, daughter of Philip III, and Prince Charles, who he accompanied to Madrid for this purpose.
 In 1625, he completed a triple alliance with Denmark and the Netherlands.

-In May 1626, after a disastrous operation conducted against the Spaniards in Cadiz, the Parliament tried to get rid of him.
-The king, in order to prevent the expulsion of his protégé, dissolved the parliament in June.
+In May 1626, after a disastrous campaign conducted against the Spaniards in Cadiz, Parliament tried to get rid of him.
+The king, in order to prevent the expulsion of his protégé, dissolved Parliament in June.

-In 1627, when the war against France broke out, Villers commanded a naval and land expedition in order to support the Huguenots of La Rochelle, but was defeated after a four-month campaign.
-Upon his return to England, the Parliament tried to encourage the king to remove the duke, yet, the king intervened in his favour once again.
-The acceptance of the Petition of Rights in 1628, led to the condemnation of the excessive power of George Villiers.
+In 1627, when the war against France broke out, Villers commanded a naval and land expedition in order to support the Huguenots of La Rochelle but was defeated after a four-month campaign.
+Upon his return to England, Parliament tried to encourage the king to remove the Duke, yet, the king intervened in his favour once again.
+The acceptance of the Petition of Rights in 1628 led to the condemnation of the excessive power of George Villiers.
 He was also deemed responsible for the failures that the British government had endured throughout those years.